jordantoaster/poetry-exemplar/README.md

 - Can I extend This Poetry projects?
     - Github Actions?
 Travis CI?
 DVC? ...

-- Poetry needs a 'test' command, which spins up the venv and runs the unit tests via your given test framework.

 - CI Github Actions with poetry: